 In the southern part of the country, Texas is one of the most critical states in the USA for its cultural and economic influence.
-Over the last decade, there was a massive growth in the number of people who shifted to texas.
+Over the last decade, there has been massive growth in the number of people who have shifted to Texas.
 These people include American citizens and foreign immigrants.
-This drastic rise in the number of immigrants has led to texas as the second-largest state in the country.
-Some main key reasons why citizens are moving to texas include numerous high-paying jobs, affordable cost of living compared to other developed states (especially California), no state income tax, and some of the best public schools.
-Some people even consider texas the new silicon valley of the country.
+This drastic rise in the number of immigrants has led to Texas being the second-largest state in the country.

 The major economies of the state come from industries like agriculture, energy, computers and electronics, biotechnology, aerospace, and petrochemicals.
-The state is home to the headquarters of most of the fortune 500 companies in the USA (53 in total).
+The state is home to the headquarters of most Fortune 500 companies in the USA (53 in total).
 It is said that Texas would be the tenth-largest in the world if it were a separate country.

-Some of the biggest and best cities in the state include Dallas, Houston, San Antonio, and the state capital Austin.
-However, a city that often gets looked over is the city of Fort Worth.
+Some of the biggest and best cities in the state include Dallas, Houston, San Antonio, and the state capital, Austin.
+However, a city that often gets overlooked is Fort Worth.
 Located in north central Texas, it is the fifth-largest city in Texas and is part of the Dallas-Fortworth-Arlington area.
-With an area of 350 square miles, there are many fun things to do in Fort Worth.
+With an area of 350 square miles, Fort Worth has many fun things to do.

-Apart from its diverse economy, the city is home to many attractions, parks, educational programs, institutes, hiking trails, art galleries, and many fun things to engage in, like museum houses, interactive exhibits, and bull riding.
-Despite being a modern city, Fort Worth still preserves its western heritage and promotes itself as the city of “cowboys and culture.”
+Apart from its diverse economy, the city has many attractions, parks, educational programs, institutes, hiking trails, art galleries, and many fun things to engage in, like museum houses, interactive exhibits, and bull riding.
+Despite being a modern city, Fort Worth still preserves its Western heritage and promotes itself as the city of “cowboys and culture.”
 This can be seen with the city’s indoor rodeo, one of the few cities in the United States.
 Let’s look at some fun things you can do in Fort Worth, Texas.

 Things To Do In Fort Worth